Attention

 For each attention head \(h\), we project each activation \(x_i\) to corresponding query, key, and value vectors:

-\[\begin{align*} q_i^{(h)} &= W_Q^{(h)} x_i, \quad k_i^{(h)} = W_K^{(h)} x_i, \quad v_i^{(h)} = W_V^{(h)} x_i. \end{align*}\]These vectors \(q_i, k_i, v_i \in \mathbb{R}^{d_{\text{head}}}\) live in a much lower-dimensional space than the original activations (i.e. \(d_{\text{head}} \ll d_{\text{model}}\)).
-The linear maps \(W_Q^{(h)}, W_K^{(h)}, W_V^{(h)} \in \mathbb{R}^{d_{\text{head}} \times d_{\text{model}}}\) are learned parameters.
+\[\begin{aligned} q_i^{(h)} &= W_Q^{(h)} x_i, \\ k_i^{(h)} &= W_K^{(h)} x_i, \\ v_i^{(h)} &= W_V^{(h)} x_i, \end{aligned}\]where the linear maps \(W_Q^{(h)}, W_K^{(h)}, W_V^{(h)} \in \mathbb{R}^{d_{\text{head}} \times d_{\text{model}}}\) are learned parameters.

-Inuitively, we can think of the projections as follows:
+Intuitively, we can think of the projections as follows:

-- The query vector \(q_i^{(h)}\) represents what information \(x_i\) is looking for.
+- The query vector \(q_i^{(h)}\) represents what information \(x_i\) looks for.

 - The key vector \(k_i^{(h)}\) represents what information \(x_i\) contains.

-- The value vector \(v_i^{(h)}\) represents what information \(x_i\) should propagate.
+- The value vector \(v_i^{(h)}\) represents what information \(x_i\) propagates.

 Attention mechanism

-We compute the similarity between a query vector and key vector by simply taking their dot product:
+We can compute the similarity between a query vector and key vector by simply taking their dot product:

-\[\begin{align*} \text{score}_{ij}^{(h)} = \frac{q_i^{(h)} \cdot k_j^{(h)}}{\sqrt{d_{\text{head}}}}. \end{align*}\]Note that we divide by \(\sqrt{d_{\text{head}}}\) to ensure that the dot products don’t grow with \(d_{\text{head}}\).1 Larger dot products would cause the softmax function to saturate, resulting in vanishing gradients.
+We scale by \(\frac{1}{\sqrt{d_{\text{head}}}}\) to ensure that the dot products don’t grow with \(d_{\text{head}}\).
+This scaling is important because larger dot products would cause the softmax function to saturate, resulting in vanishing gradients.

 For causal attention, we set \(\text{score}_{ij}^{(h)} = -\infty\) for all \(j > i\).
-This effectively prevents future token positions from transferring information to past token positions.
+This prevents future token positions from transferring information to past token positions.

 We then apply a softmax function to the scores to obtain the attention weights:

-\[\text{attention}_{ij}^{(h)} = \text{softmax}(\text{score}_{ij}^{(h)}) = \frac{\exp(\text{score}_{ij}^{(h)})}{\sum_{k=1}^{n_{\text{seq}}} \exp(\text{score}_{ik}^{(h)})}\]Intuitively, \(\text{attention}_{ij}^{(h)}\) describes how strongly information from token position \(j\) should be transferred to token position \(i\).
+\[\text{attention}_{ij}^{(h)} = \frac{\exp(\text{score}_{ij}^{(h)})}{\sum_{k=1}^{n_{\text{seq}}} \exp(\text{score}_{ik}^{(h)})}.\]Intuitively, \(\text{attention}_{ij}^{(h)}\) describes how strongly information from token position \(j\) should be transferred to token position \(i\).
 We operationalize this by weighting each value vector \(v_{j}^{(h)}\) by \(\text{attention}_{ij}^{(h)}\):

 \[\begin{align*} \text{weighted_value}_i^{(h)} = \sum_{j=1}^{n_{\text{seq}}} \text{attention}_{ij}^{(h)} v_j^{(h)}. \end{align*}\]Finally, we map this vector \(\text{weighted_value}_i^{(h)} \in \mathbb{R}^{d_{\text{head}}}\) back to the original dimension \(d_{\text{model}}\):